inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 If any of these checks fail, then the Helper MUST abort with error `invalidMessage`.
-Additionally, if any prep step appears out of order relative to the previous request, then the Helper MAY abort with error `invalidMessage`.
+Additionally, if any prep step appears out of order relative to the previous request, then the Helper MUST abort with error `invalidMessage`.
 (Note that a report may be missing, in which case the Helper should assume the Leader rejected it.)

 Next, the Helper checks if the continuation step indicated by the request is correct.
 (For the first `AggregationJobContinueReq` the value should be `1`;
 for the second the value should be `2`; and so on.)
-If the Leader is one step behind (e.g., the Leader has resent the previous HTTP request), then the Helper MAY attempt to recover by sending HTTP 202 status Accepted.
-In this case it SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see {{aggregation-step-skew-recovery}}).
+If the Leader is one step behind (e.g., the Leader has resent the previous HTTP request), then the Helper MAY attempt to recover by sending HTTP 202 status Accepted and discontinuing any further work.
+In this case it SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see
+{{aggregation-step-skew-recovery}}).
 Otherwise, if the step is incorrect, the Helper MUST abort with error `stepMismatch`.

 If the Helper finds the `AggregationJobContinueReq` to be valid, it immediately responds with HTTP status 202 Accepted.
 The Helper is now ready to continue